1938 New England hurricane: Forecasting the storm

-In 1938, United States forecasting lagged behind forecasting in Europe, where new techniques were being used to analyze air masses, taking into account the influence of fronts.
-A confidential report was released by the United States Forest Service, the parent agency of the United States Weather Bureau.
-It described the weather bureau's forecasting as "a sorry state of affairs" where forecasters had poor training and systematic planning was not used, and where forecasters had to "scrape by" to get information wherever they could.
+The 1938 hurricane surprised the United States Weather Bureau in that it did not take the typical track as it approached the area of the southeastern Bahamas.
+Normally, tropical cyclones approach the eastern Bahamas then slowly recurve north and northeast off the United States East Coast and move out to sea.
 The Jacksonville, Florida, office of the weather bureau issued a warning on September 19 that a hurricane might hit Florida.
 Residents and authorities made extensive preparations, as they had endured the Labor Day Hurricane three years earlier.
 When the storm turned north, the office issued warnings for the Carolina coast and transferred authority to the bureau's headquarters in Washington.
+Both the Jacksonville and Washington, DC offices expected the cyclone to reach the ocean off North Carolina and then head harmlessly out to sea.

 At 9:00 am EDT on September 21, the Washington office issued northeast storm warnings north of Atlantic City and south of Block Island, Rhode Island, and southeast storm warnings from Block Island to Eastport, Maine.
 The advisory, however, underestimated the storm's intensity and said that it was farther south than it actually was.
 The office had yet to forward any information about the hurricane to the New York City office.
 At 10:00 am EDT, the bureau downgraded the hurricane to a tropical storm.
 The 11:30 am advisory mentioned gale-force winds but nothing about a tropical storm or hurricane.

 That day, 28 year-old rookie Charles Pierce was standing in for two veteran meteorologists.
 He concluded that the storm would be squeezed between a high-pressure area located to the west and a high-pressure area to the east, and that it would be forced to ride up a trough of low pressure into New England.
 A noon meeting was called and Pierce presented his conclusion, but he was overruled by "celebrated" chief forecaster Charles Mitchell and his senior staff.
 In Boston, meteorologist E.B.
 Rideout told his WEEI radio listeners – to the skepticism of his peers – that the hurricane would hit New England.
 At 2:00 pm, hurricane-force gusts were occurring on Long Island's South Shore and near hurricane-force gusts on the coast of Connecticut.
 The Washington office issued an advisory saying that the storm was 75 mi east-southeast of Atlantic City and would pass over Long Island and Connecticut.
 Re-analysis of the storm suggests that the hurricane was farther north and just 50 mi from Fire Island, and that it was stronger and larger than the advisory stated.